In Coronavirus War Of Words With The U.S., China Pulls No Punches

 Ultimately, what may be driving Chinese leaders' strident messaging is less a desire to impress other countries and more one to reassure its own citizens that China is standing up to American criticism.

 "Either the Chinese diplomats are delusional, or they are simply doing their very best to prevent the international narrative from seeping into domestic Chinese discourse and undermining the legitimacy of the Chinese Communist Party.
-And I would wager that the second is probably more likely than the first," said Economy, at the Council on Foreign Relations.
+And I would wager that the second is probably more likely than the first," said Economy, of the Council on Foreign Relations.

-While assigning blame might score points with populist elements in both countries, it comes at a cost for an important geopolitical relationship.
+While assigning blame might score points with populist elements in both China and the U.S., it comes at a cost for an important geopolitical relationship.

-"The epidemic at home was a real domestic crisis for the party leadership, and I think they've gone into overdrive to shore up domestic support," said Shirk, who is writing a book entitled Overreach, about Chinese politics and diplomacy.
+"The epidemic at home was a real domestic crisis for the party leadership, and I think they've gone into overdrive to shore up domestic support," said Shirk, who is writing a book titled Overreach, about Chinese politics and diplomacy.
 "But what's happened is they're overdoing it in a way that's causing this international backlash against them.
 So it's very counterproductive."

 Instead of collaborating on a global health crisis, the two countries are now even further apart, according to U.S.-China relations experts.

-Note: An earlier version of this story mistakenly referred to Zi Zhongyun as a "he."
-Zi is a woman.